 The COVID-19 Immunity Task Force’s mandate

-Priority areas of research
+Priority areas of research included:

-Immune Science
+Immune science

 Advancing our understanding of immunity: Is immunity a given once someone has had COVID-19?
 How long does it last?
 Are there factors that make immunity wane faster?

-Seroprevalence Studies
+Seroprevalence studies

 Collecting serologic data: How many Canadians have SARS-CoV-2 antibodies, suggesting they’ve had COVID-19?
 Are some populations more likely to get SARS-CoV-2 and how could we better protect them?

-Immune Testing
+Immune testing

 Fine-tuning methods for accurate serologic testing: Which tests can detect the new variants?
 Are there antibody tests that can be developed giving us results in minutes?

-Vaccine Surveillance
+Vaccine surveillance

 Boosters